llbit/llbit.github.io/_posts/2022-10-27-julia-oddities.markdown

 ## Relative Module Paths

-An import/using statement can use a relative module paths which normally would look like `using ..Thing`.
+An import/using statement can use a relative module path which normally would look like `using ..Thing`.
 However, this is also perfectly fine:

 ```